 - Make a difference in the lives of real people every day

 - Diverse community

 - On-site fitness center and overall employee well-being programs

 - Internal educational programs to assist with career advancement

 We are committed to delivering the highest level of customer service while providing appropriate and expeditious response for calls of service.
-We will treat our customers with compassion while serving as the vital link between the public and the public safety organizations we serve.
+We will treat our customers with compassion and respect while serving as a vital link between the public and the public safety organizations we serve.